AdobeDocs/campaign-standard.en/help/automating/using/building-a-workflow.md

 Activities are grouped by category inside the different sections of the palette.

-* The first section contains targeting activities.
+* The first section contains [targeting activities](../../automating/using/about-targeting-activities.md)
-* The second section contains the execution activities, which are mainly used for coordinating other activities.
+* The second section contains the [execution activities](../../automating/using/about-execution-activities.md), which are mainly used for coordinating other activities.
-* The third section contains activities that can be used to send messages on different channels.
+* The third section contains activities that can be used to send messages on different [channels](../../automating/using/about-channel-activities.md).
 Activities in this section can vary depending on the channels that are enabled on your instance.
-* The fourth section contains file manipulation and data management activities.
+* The fourth section contains [file manipulation and data management activities](../../automating/using/about-data-management-activities.md).

 To create the diagram:

 1. Add an activity by dragging it from the palette and dropping it in the diagram.

-   For example, add a **Start** activity and then an **Email delivery** activity on the diagram.
+   For example, add a **[Start](../../automating/using/start-and-end.md)** activity and then an **Email delivery** activity on the diagram.

-1. Link the activities together by dragging the **Start** activity transition and dropping it on to the **Email delivery** activity.
+1. Link the activities together by dragging the **Start** activity transition and dropping it on to the **[Email delivery](../../automating/using/email-delivery.md)** activity.

    >[!NOTE]
    >